alydavis/alydavis.github.io/README.md

 Use event handlers in JavaScript to add interactivity to a data visualization How to use interactivity to enhance your visualizations.
 Interactive features like buttons and drop down menus

-## Building the Dashboard
+## Dashboard
-It is important that the final visualization is engaging and dynamic
+It is important that the final visualization is engaging, dynamic, and easy to understand.
+The data is anonymized, so participants can view their species based on selecting their ID number in the drop down filter.

 ![Dashboard](screencapture-alydavis-github-io-index-html-2022-11-21-13_26_57.png)

-### Summary